code-423n4/2023-08-dopex-findings/data/Udsen-G.md

 ## 7. `PerpetualAtlanticVaultLP.redeem` TRANSACTION CONTINUES EXECUTING WHEN THE LP TOKEN `totalSupply == 0` THUS WASTING GAS

 The `PerpetualAtlanticVaultLP.redeem` function is used to redeem shares for `assets` amount and `rdpxAmount` amount.
-The `redeem` function calls the `redeemPreview` function which inturn calls the `_convertToAssets` function to calculate the amount of `assets` and `rdpxAmount` to return to the recipient address.
+The `redeem` function calls the `redeemPreview` function which in turn calls the `_convertToAssets` function to calculate the amount of `assets` and `rdpxAmount` to return to the recipient address.

 In the `PerpetualAtlanticVaultLP._convertToAssets` function, when the `totalSupply == 0` the `assets` to return will be equal to the amount of `shares` passed in as per the function logic shown below: